m0b1d3v/supernova-video/README.md

 # Supernova Video

+This asset was developed for the Supernova charity event as a one-off use.

-This is a video-processing system meant to read pixels on a screen and use that value to toggle certain objects in a VR world.
+It is a video-processing system meant to read pixels on a screen and use that value to toggle certain objects in a VR world.
 An example would be a pixels grayscale intensity being read, with each five percent increase toggling one of a set of twenty objects.
 With this, all instances of a VR world rendering the same video stream can have a synced toggle experience with a crafted video stream.
 This is essentially a subset of [Lox's Shader Motion](https://gitlab.com/lox9973/ShaderMotion).